 Always require the offer letter to be signed and returned by the date specified (3 business days is a reasonable amount of time).
 During this period, keep in touch with the prospect.
 Competition never sleeps, and the risk that they accept another offer is still high.
 Be prepared to negotiate.
 Today’s top talent is not afraid to ask for more; they know what they want, what they can get and — most important — they have access to information like wage and benefit offerings in the market.

 Following these simple and powerful steps will help to:

 Improve your position in the competitive recruitment field;

 Increase employee engagement and retention.

-Notice to applicants – The decision to not communicate next steps to an applicant, regardless of the news, throughout the application and interview process can have a profound impact on the company’s reputation and credibility.
+Notice to applicants – The decision to not communicate the next steps to an applicant, regardless of the news, throughout the application and interview process can have a profound impact on the company’s reputation and credibility.
 Let applicants know where they stand in the process.
 It shows that candidate that you respect their time.

 Recruiting is an art.
-The ability to read body language, being able to make conversation, and getting the answers that you are looking for require experience and lots of practice.
+The ability to read body language, being able to make conversation, and getting the answers that you are looking for to require experience and lots of practice.
 Good Luck!